 Cost: $135, which is a discounted rate for Alaska passengers.

-American Airlines has announced it will launch a handful of testing program for travelers heading to Jamaica, the Bahamas, Hawaii, and many other Caribbean destinations.
+American Airlines has announced it will launch a handful of testing programs for travelers heading to Jamaica, the Bahamas, Hawaii, and many other Caribbean destinations.
+In addition to these testing programs, American will now offer at-home testing for passengers traveling domestically to any state or U.S. territory with COVID-19 testing requirements.

 Departure Cities: Miami (MIA), Dallas (DFW)

-Destinations: Jamaica, the Bahamas, Costa Rica, and the Hawaiian Islands.
+Destinations: Jamaica, the Bahamas, Costa Rica, and the Hawaiian Islands, U.S. states and territories with COVDI-19 testing requirements

-Who Can Get Tested: Currently, the pilot testing program in Miami to Jamaica is only available to Jamaican citizens looking to return home.
-If the pilot is successful the program will be opened up to U.S. Citizens and expanded to include the Bahamas and potentially other Caribbean islands.
+Who Can Get Tested: Currently, the pilot testing program in Miami to Jamaica is only available to Jamaican citizens looking to return home

 What Kind of COVID-19 Tests: Passengers departing from Dallas (DFW) will have access to three options for COVID-19 testing: an at-home COVID-19 PCR nasal swab, at a clinic, and a rapid test performed at DFW.
 American Airlines is working closely with the Hawaiian government to make sure all of the options comply with Hawaii’s requirements for entry.